ajpmorgan/ajpmorgan.github.io/_pages/research.md

 This page details my current research.
 My focus is on topics in the economics of education, with a particular interest in teacher labor markets and evaluation.

-Below you can find a list of public reports I have worked on, as well as copies of current working papers.
-You can also find a list of current works in progress.
+Below you can find a list of published papers, public reports, and copies of current working papers.

+## Publications

+“Teacher Autonomy: Good for Pupils?
+Good for Teachers?” with John Jerrim and Sam Sims, *British Educational Research Journal, 49, 1187-1209.
+[Open Access Link](https://doi.org/10.1002/berj.3892)

 ## Working papers